 Intrusive Thoughts: What It's Like to Be a Mom with OCD

 Here’s an example: I’ll be strapping the kids into their car seats, and I’ll suddenly see them underneath the tires.
 Or left behind, trapped inside the car on a hot summer’s day.
-The scene blooms in my mind before I even know what’s happening.
 I hear their cries, see their faces redden, see the sweat glisten on their furrowed brows.
 My heart shatters.

 Or I’ll be changing the baby’s diaper, and all the newspaper articles I’ve ever read about child abusers flood my mind.
 I'll spare you the graphic details.
 I wish those articles would have spared me the graphic details, which torment me every time I see my son staring up at me from the changing table.
 I feel terrified that these people exist, repulsed that I’m thinking of them at all.

 “What kind of person has thoughts like these?”
-I asked the therapist in disgust.
+I asked the therapist.

 “Moms with OCD,” she replied.